CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 ### **Introduction**:

-**Interaction Between Files**
-In this diagram (above), we'll illustrate how the various files interact with each other and with the servers.

-Modules:

-- **WebSocket Server**: The server listens for incoming WebSocket connections, receives and sends messages, and logs activity.
-- **WebSocket Client**: Connects to the server, sends and receives messages based on user interaction or scripts.
-- **Admin Panel**: Displays client connections and message history, interacts with the WebSocket server to fetch data.
+Welcome, everyone!
+Today, we're going to dive into the world of network automation using NETCONF (Network Configuration Protocol) with Cisco IOS XE devices.
+NETCONF is a powerful protocol that allows us to programmatically manage and configure network devices, making our workflows more efficient and less error-prone.
+In this hands-on demo, we will explore how to use NETCONF to:

+- Retrieve the running configuration of a network device.
+- Extract specific configuration details, such as the hostname.
+- Update the device configuration, specifically changing the hostname.

-- **WebSocket Protocol**: Implements the WebSocket protocol for both server-side and client-side communication
+By the end of this session, you'll have a practical understanding of how to interact with network devices using NETCONF, which is a crucial skill for modern network engineers and IT professionals.*WebSocket Protocol**: Implements the WebSocket protocol for both server-side and client-side communication

 <br>